How To Choose The Best Face Mask

 Proper Mask Doffing

 Viruses don’t just bounce off of masks.
-They get trapped inside them.
+They get trapped on the surface.
 That’s why you must be super careful when handling masks.
 Excessive touching or bending can weaken filters.
 Condensation from prolonged use likewise degrades effectiveness.
 When wearing masks, there is no need for face makeup—especially lipstick.
 It quickly transfers to masks, making them dirtier than necessary.
-Throw out any masks that no longer cover your nose and mouth, have stretched out or damaged straps, cannot stay on your face or have holes or tears in the fabric.
+Throw out any masks that have stretched out and no longer cover your nose and mouth, have damaged straps, cannot stay on your face, or have holes or tears in the fabric.

 Preferably while wearing disposable nitrile or latex gloves, remove by ear straps before discarding disposable masks or washing multi-use ones with soapy water.
 Do not contaminate sterile garments or surfaces.
-Discard gloves and optional filter.
+Recycle gloves and discard optional filter.
+(It is preferable to store used gloves free of biohazardous wastes in a separate container for recycling.)
 Then thoroughly wash face and hands immediately.

 Respirator valves are added to some masks in order to improve breathability.
 They are designed to permit minimal inward leakage of air contaminants during inhalation and provide low resistance during exhalation.
 A circular silicone disc may be sandwiched within a constrained area.
 When you breathe in, it collapses.
 Breathe out and it expands.